commit-live-students/eda_project/q01_plot/README.md

 # Task 1:

+We have already used the house pricing data for our in-class assignments.
+Now we will use the same data to solve some more assignments.

+One of the best ways to get a sense for the variable distribution is to plot a histogram.

+A Histogram gives us the representation of data by combining them into bins and drawing bars for each bin accordingly.

+For this task you will need:-
+* Matplotlib which we have already used in Visualization
+* Seaborn which provides a high-level interface for drawing attractive statistical graphics.

-For these you dont need to load the data, we have already done it for you.
+For this assignment you don't need to load the data, we have already done it for you.

-* You need to plot a distribution of the variables and check whether it is linear or not.
+You need to plot a histogram for a distribution of the following variables and check whether it is linear or not.
 - LotArea
 - GarageArea
 - OpenPorchSF